FelixOnline/v2/content/articles/2016-5-6-captain-america-civil-war.md

 subtitle: >
   The FELIX review
 date: "2016-05-06 10:13:29 +0100"

 # Attributes from Felix Online V1
 id: "6131"
 old_path: /film/6131/captain-america-civil-war
 aliases:
  - /film/6131/captain-america-civil-war
+imported: true
+comments:
+ - Top trolling on the other article Cale I liked the bit where you replied and then locked the comments so youd have the last word Nice oneHi Anonymous I didnt lock the comments someone else did and even then you can comment if you login Please dont post irrelevant comments on articlesQ8X1vJ  qdwslhkvpega urlhttpqnszhwkswuutcomqnszhwkswuuturl linkhttpxbqbuirydznucomxbqbuirydznulink httpcdspuwtgwpvacomInterior designers in London are celebrated for their innovation but picking handmade kitchens more than fitted is not solely about cuttingedge style Whether you desire a more conventional shaker style family members kitchen or an industrial style kitchenette opting for handmade is generating a selection for superior client service and project management limitless creative scope style expertise top quality crthasmansfip flawless fit and supportive aftercare

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true